 Also, as part of the Ujjayi Pranayama, it is important to note this includes expanding one's Mindfulness to include the Prana, the life-force energy within the breath, flowing into and throughout the body on the inhale, energizing, strengthening, and purifying the body, and on the exhale, expelling impurities from the body.

-This principle of maintaining Ujjayi rhythmic breathing and Prana awareness synchronized with the movement of the body, goes hand-in-hand with the following practice of Drishti gaze, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ yogasana.
+This principle of maintaining Ujjayi rhythmic breathing and Prana awareness synchronized with the movement of the body, goes hand-in-hand with the following practice of Drishti gaze, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ Asana.

 3) Maintaining a soft steady Drishti gaze, and detaching awareness from external distractions on the five senses:

-This principle is a combination of the two practices described below, to 'direct and control' the five physical senses with one's conscious awareness, and goes hand-in-hand with the above principle of Ujjayi breathing, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ yogasana:
+This principle is a combination of the two practices described below, to 'direct and control' the five physical senses with one's conscious awareness, and goes hand-in-hand with the above principle of Ujjayi breathing, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ Asana:

 a) The first practice, Drishti, is maintaining a soft steady gaze on a specific point, that simply is in the center of vision as one smoothly moves throughout the yogasana sequence.
 When the head is in motion, the eyes stay centered and synchronized with the movement of the head (not moving the muscles of the eyes to 'look around' at different objects or search for a Drishti point), and the Drishti is a point upon whatever is in front of the eyes’ gaze in each moment.
 So when the head is in motion, the Drishti is actually a soft, smooth continuous flow, across that which is in the eyes' gaze.
 When the head is not in motion, the eyes simply stay fixed on the Drishti point, with the gaze upon whatever is directly in front of the eyes, still maintaining their 'centered' position in the head, without using the muscles of the eyes to 'look around'.

 b) The second practice is specific to the fifth limb of yoga, Pratyahara, in which one consciously chooses to detach/withdraw their attention from the distractions of external stimuli on the five physical senses, and instead focus their attention on Mindful yogasana practice in alignment with all five core yogasana principles.
 Please note, this technique does not mean not being aware of external stimuli on the five senses.
 Actually it means the contrary - being Mindfully aware of external stimuli, but not being attached to, or distracted by, the external stimuli.
-In this state of Mindfulness, the external stimuli on the five senses often is typically even more vivid than normal day-to-day life, and is one of the profound benefits of yogasana, in that at the completion of the yogasana practice as the practitioner continues along their journey in life, they can choose to Mindfully take along this enhanced vividness of heightened awareness of their five senses, and being in a much more "present" state.
+In this state of Mindfulness, the external stimuli on the five senses often is typically even more vivid than normal day-to-day life, and is one of the profound benefits of yogasana, in that at the completion of the yogasana practice as the practitioner continues along their journey in life, they can choose to Mindfully take along this enhanced vividness of heightened awareness of their five senses, and being in a much more 'present' state.

 4) Slow, smooth, flowing movement with equal importance on all three phases of movement, including the transitions between the poses, the poses themselves, and the apex/peak within each pose.
 This principle has roots in Vinyasa Yoga:

 Key to this principle is the slow, smooth, flowing movement synchronized with the Ujjayi breathing and Drishti gaze throughout the yogasana practice.
-This is an important part of Raja-Vinyasa Apex Yoga™ yogasana, and essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga ™ yogasana.
+This is an important part of Raja-Vinyasa Apex Yoga™ Asana, and essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ Asana.

 Also, it is very important to note that as one smoothly progresses into a pose, there is a subtle transition from the appearance of 'external movement' to 'internal movement' .
 This is one of the key points and benefits of yogasana - the 'internal movement and experience' leading to, and within, the 'Apex' of the pose.
-In other words, the practitioner subtly, but with equal importance, awareness, and mindfulness, transitions the Vinyasa flow to smaller subtler movements deeper within their being, perhaps even micro-movements, arriving gracefully into the 'Apex' of the pose, in which they breath for as long as they choose.
+In other words, the practitioner subtly, but with equal importance, awareness, and mindfulness, transitions the Vinyasa flow to smaller subtler movements deeper within their being, perhaps even micro-movements, arriving gracefully into the 'Apex' of the pose, in which they breathe for as long as they choose.
 Then the practitioner consciously transitions gracefully from the Apex of the pose, with smooth 'internal movement' of that pose experience, into the slow smooth flowing transition into the next pose, with no delineation/demarcation between the end of one pose and the beginning of the next pose.

-"Raja-Vinyasa Apex Yoga ™ yogasana is based on the following five core principles practiced in union, upon a foundation of Mindfulness:
+"Raja-Vinyasa Apex Yoga™ Asana is based on the following five core principles practiced in union, upon a foundation of Mindfulness:

 Om Shanti,